TheLaw1337/negativespaces/README.md

 # Your new game project #

+This is your VSCode template for building your LÖVE game.
+It's tested on Windows and Mac, should work on Linux, too.

 Start by forking or cloning this repo and open it with Visual Studio Code.

 ## Preparing your build ##